TransAsia Airways Flight 235: Rescue and recovery

 Taipei police and fire departments received dozens of calls from eyewitnesses almost immediately after the crash.
 The Taipei Fire Department, military, and volunteer rescue workers arrived at the crash scene within minutes, and reached the survivors by boat around 35 minutes after the crash.
 They began removing survivors from the rear section of the semisubmerged fuselage and ferried them to shore in inflatable boats.
 Divers were forced to cut the seat belts of dead passengers, located mostly in the front section, to remove their bodies.
 That work was made difficult by low visibility under water.

 The aircraft's flight recorders were recovered shortly after 16:00 that day.
 After 20:00, cranes were used to lift large sections of the fuselage ashore.

 Of the 58 people on board the flight, only 15 survived.
 One of the two flight attendants, Huang Ching-ya, survived.

 Press reports

-An unnamed source was reported to have claimed that the pilot had complained of "engine abnormalities" and requested an urgent inspection of the aircraft shortly before its final take-off, but had been rebuffed.
+Some media outlets reported anonymous claims that the pilot had complained of "engine abnormalities" and asked for an inspection of the aircraft prior to take-off, but that the request had been refused.
 This assertion has been denied by both TransAsia Airways and the Civil Aeronautics Administration, the former of whom has released the maintenance records for both powerplants, both propellers, and the airframe.